 Can dogs eat tomatoes?

-Of course, if you do have a dog that will eat anything and a prickly leaf won’t deter them.
-Make sure that you supervise your canine companion in any vegetable plot as tomatoes aren’t the only plant that has a toxic defense system.
+Of course, if you have a dog that will eat anything, the prickly leaves of a tomato plant won’t deter them.
+Ensure that you supervise your dog in any vegetable plot, as tomatoes aren’t the only plant with a toxic defense system.